Artin00/Bikestartschema123/README.md

 # Bikestartschema123
-^ Photos are to be ordered chronologically from where '(!)' is shown.

 This project is to try and help a bike sharing program in Chichago, Illinois USA.
 For their bikeshare solution, I was tasked to create a Star schema to try and help answer some of their business outcomes.